Cynthia-El-Akoum/perfect_tensors_codes/README.md

 - `compute_example9_parametrized_families.py`: Generates a concrete example of parametrized families of perfect tensors of dimension 3, derived from the perfect tensor from OLS(3).
 Based on a construction from [REF].

-- `eigenspaces.py`: Analyzes matrix eigensystems, identifies rank-1 tensor eigenvectors, and visualizes the results.
+- `eigenspaces.py`: Analyzes matrix eigensystems, checks rank-1 tensor status for both (d,d,d,d) and (d²,d²) reshapes of eigenvectors, and visualizes the results.